-My long-term research goal is to understand which processes are responsible for observed variations of Earth’s atmospheric chemical composition.
+The long-term research goal of the group is to understand which processes are responsible for observed variations of Earth’s atmospheric chemical composition.
 The chemical composition of the atmosphere directly impacts Earth’s radiative balance and consequently surface warming.
 It also defines the oxidation capacity of the global troposphere that determines the quality of air where we live and breathe.

-I approach this goal mainly from a computational approach by developing novel mathematical models to reconcile new satellite observations with current knowledge.
-But over the last decade I have also led the development of field experiments using research aircraft and ground-based instruments, and have designed science requirements for new aircraft and satellite instruments.
+We approach this goal mainly by developing novel mathematical models to reconcile new satellite observations with current knowledge.
+Often these models are too complex to resolve analytically so we tend to use computational approaches.
+Over the last decade or so we have also led the development of field experiments using research aircraft and ground-based instruments, and have designed science requirements for new aircraft and satellite instruments.

 - How do observed variations of atmospheric CO2 and CH4 respond to changes in climate?